 Note Selling

-Various commercial services request that students upload course materials (e.g., instructor’s notes, study guides, assignment descriptions).
+Various commercial services request that students upload course materials (e.g., instructor’s notes, study guides, assignment descriptions) for access.
 You are not permitted to sell the instructor’s materials or upload course materials to a third-party site – even after the course has ended.
-Violations of this policy will be reported to the Dean of Students (Office of Student Conduct) as academic misconduct; there will be an academic sanction and the incident will be reported.
+Violations of this policy will be reported to the Dean of Students (Office of Student Conduct) as academic misconduct; there will be an academic sanction, and the incident will be reported.
 Additionally, you should know that selling a faculty member’s course materials using IU email or other IU systems may also constitute a violation of IU information technology and IU intellectual property policies; additional consequences may result.

 Online Course Materials